The ChangeTracker is the EF Core component that tracks entity instances and their state inside the current DbContext.

 The ChangeTracker is most useful when the entity remains tracked by the same DbContext from query time to save time.

-If tracking is lost, the story changes.
+If tracking is lost, the behavior changes.

 For example, an entity may no longer be tracked when: